TaalVerena/my-budget-buddy/README.md

 - A light purple is used for the budget modal section, results modal, contact form and thank you page with a darker purple border.

 #### Font
-- The default font used is Montserrat with Sans Serif as the fallback font.
-- Montserrat is a clean, minimal font that is easy to read.
+- The default font used is Montserrat which is a clean, minimal font that is easy to read.
 - Cardo is used for the h1 and modal headings to provide a contrast to the Montserrat font.
 - Sans Serif is used as the fallback font in case for any reason the font is not imported into the site correctly.
-- The font color used throughout the website is a grey color to provide contrast to the background and to be easy on the eye.
+- The font color used throughout the website is a grey color with white used in the header and footer to provide contrast to the background and to be easy on the eye.

 ![](https://placehold.it/150x40/6A6A6A/0000?text=6A6A6A)